How to Use Your Free Garden Planner

 Seed Purchase Log

-This page is useful for serious gardeners who are starting to realize (me) that not all seeds are created equal and you start branching out on seed suppliers.
-You also start making notes of who’s seeds germinate in your soil and who’s don’t.
-To be fair it may be other things as well and you will need to troubleshoot.
+This page is useful for serious gardeners who are starting to realize that not all seeds are created equal and are branching out to different seed suppliers.
+You also start making notes of whose seeds germinate in your soil and whose don’t.
+To be fair, it may be other things as well, and you will need to troubleshoot.
 However, sometimes the seeds aren’t good.
 And $3-4 a pack for seeds still adds up.

 Seed Sowing Log